Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 The TSBPD wrapping period happens every 01:11:35 hours.
 This time corresponds to the maximum timestamp value of a packet (MAX_TIMESTAMP).
-MAX_TIMESTAMP is equal to 0xFFFFFFFF, or the maximum value of 32-bit unsigned integer, in microseconds (TODO: see Link).
+MAX_TIMESTAMP is equal to 0xFFFFFFFF, or the maximum value of 32-bit unsigned integer, in microseconds ({{packet-structure}}).
 The TSBPD wrapping period starts 30 seconds before reaching the maximum timestamp value of a packet and ends once the packet with timestamp within [30, 60] seconds interval is delivered (read from the buffer).
 The updated value of TsbpdTimeBase will be recalculated as follows: